Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 * The source of the migration data must be a Kentico Xperience 13 instance, with **Refresh 5** ([hotfix](https://devnet.kentico.com/download/hotfixes) 13.0.64) or newer applied.
 * The development model (Core or MVC 5) does not affect the migration - both are supported.
-* The source instance's database and file system must be accessible from the environment where you run the Migration Tool.
+* The source instance's database and file system must be accessible from the environment where you run the Kentico Migration Tool.
 * All features described in this repository are available for migration from Kentico Xperience 13.

 #### Kentico 12

 * The source of the migration data can be any hotfix version of the Kentico 12.
-* Only MVC development model is supported by the migration tool.
+* Only MVC development model is supported by this tool.
 Any Portal Engine project that you wish to migrate to Xperience by Kentico needs to be [migrated to MVC](https://www.youtube.com/watch?v=g2oeHU0h1e0) first.
-* The source instance's database and file system must be accessible from the environment where you run the Migration Tool.
+* The source instance's database and file system must be accessible from the environment where you run the this tool.
 * Migration of Page Builder content is not supported.
 Only structured data of pages is migrated.
   * As a result, [source instance API discovery](/Migration.Toolkit.CLI/README.md#source-instance-api-discovery) is also not available.
 * This repository describes the migration of Kentico Xperience 13 feature set.
 Only features relevant to Kentico 12 are migrated for this version.